vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Restart-EsxiHost.md

 ### -pass

-The password to authenticate to the ESXi host.
+The password to authenticate to the ESX host.

 ```yaml
 Type: String